AEADataEditor/aea-de-guidance/FAQ.md

 You should feel free to reorganize, but you should ensure when we run the reorganized files, they produce the **same results that are reported in the paper**.
 Or put differently, the numbers in the paper should be produced by the reorganized files.
 We are not trying to reproduce your historical path to the paper, only the current state of the paper.

 Such restructuring may also be appropriate if you have a very sophisticated reproducible setup in your lab or group.
-A replicator does not need all sorts of fancy dynamics setup scripts that are very relevant in a lab, but unnecessarily complicate the process for a replicator.
-You should feel to simplify the final setup to make it easy for anybody to run this particular project, once.
+A replicator does not need all sorts of fancy dynamic setup scripts that are very relevant in a lab, but unnecessarily complicate the process for a replicator.
+You should attempt to simplify the final setup to make it easy for anybody to run this particular project, once.

-> [CAVEAT] As of November 2019, a **bug** in the openICPSR upload process renames files with "spaces" to "dashes". `Master Great Master.do` becomes `Master-Great-Master.do`.
-We will endeavor to address this during the reproducibility verification, but if possible, authors should avoid using spaces in file names.
-A bug report has been filed.

 ### What is that __MACOSX folder, which seems to contain a second copy of all the  replication files (I am not sure why this folder exists)

-[MAC USERs ONLY] We are also not sure, but it is a standard feature of ZIP files created on Mac OSX systems.
-They are a hassle to remove from the archive (a **feature request** to do this automatically has been filed).
+[MAC USERs ONLY] We are also not sure, but it is a standard feature of ZIP files created on Mac OSX systems using the graphical user interface.
 Here's a quick fix that helps all parties involved (adapted from this [source](https://wpguru.co.uk/2013/10/how-to-remove-__macosx-from-zip-archives/)):

 1. Create your ZIP file as usual
 2. Open the Terminal App